merely-useful/py-rse/index.md

 familiar to anyone who has ever written a journal paper in hours rather than weeks.

-> This lesson is derived in part from one created at
-> [the University of Wisconsin-Madison][uwm-git-lesson].
-> We are grateful to its authors for using an open license
-> so that we could reuse their work.

 Your `zipf` project directory should now include:

 ```text